calangosh/calangosh/README.md

 <div align="center">

 >You have power over your mind – not outside events.
-Realize this, and you will find strength.
+Realize this, and you will find strength..

 </div>
 <p align="center">